 East London Business Alliance is a registered charity and for more than 30 years we have been addressing social mobility, regeneration, poverty and inequality in east London and beyond.
+Our social goals remain as valid as ever.

 East London Business Alliance builds the connection between businesses and local communities, bringing the time, skills and resources of the private sector, to help build the capacity of local organisations, support young people in education and place people into employment in London.